alexgoller/illumio-flowlink-umwl-maker/README.md

 Flowlink is the Illumio Core PCE Flow Collector.
 The flow collector sends flows to the PCE and injects flows for workloads that are either managed or unmanaged on the PCE.
-This script automatically adds UMWL based on the home networks of the user.
+This script automatically adds UMWL based on the home networks of the user following the flowlink log file and automatically creating workloads for IPs found in given networks.

 ## Prerequisites